jnozzi/cocoadev.com/markdown/PanicInc.md

 http://www.panic.com/

-March 24:  There is an interview with the founders of Panic on O'Reilly's General/MacDevCenter:  http://www.macdevcenter.com/pub/a/mac/2004/03/23/panic.html
+March 24:  There is an interview with the founders of Panic on O'Reilly's MacDevCenter:  http://www.macdevcenter.com/pub/a/mac/2004/03/23/panic.html
 A pleasant read.

 ----

-Heh, I've been cutting-edge since '97 ... or was that cutting-corners? -- General/MikeTrent
+Heh, I've been cutting-edge since '97 ... or was that cutting-corners? -- MikeTrent